-- analysis, incident management training, travel demand model support, tour-based truck model development, and the Ports Area Mobility Study. - MPO staff utilized a 20% goal for the participation of Disadvantaged Business Enterprises in Department of Transportation assisted contracts for 2014-2016.
-The goal was available for public inspection and comments for forty-five days. - MPO staff assisted local governments with federal grant applications, including applications under the "TIGER VIII" and "Fastlane" program.
-These activities are ongoing. - MPO staff prepared meeting agendas, meeting notices, minutes and agenda item background materials for 10 TPC and TAC meetings during the 2016-2017 fiscal years, as well as annual workshops for TPC and TAC members in 2016 and 2017. - MPO staff maintained the 2016-2017 UPWP with 13 amendments during the two-year period to reflect changes and additions to included projects and activities.
-This activity will continue with the 2018-2019 UPWP. - MPO staff produced the Vision transportation e-newsletter monthly. - MPO staff produced and distributed the annual Regional Mobility Report. - MPO staff continued development of the H-GAC YouTube channel to distribute transportation-related video materials and uploaded 73 transportation-related videos during the FY 2016-2017 period. - Staff participated in meetings of the Association of Metropolitan Planning Organizations (AMPO), Texas Metropolitan Planning Organizations (TEMPO), National Association of Regional Councils (NARC), Texas Association of Regional Councils (TARC), Transportation Research Board (TRB), American Association of State Highway and Transportation Officials (AASHTO), ITS Texas and other transportation planning organizations.
-This activity is ongoing.
+- Continued work on consultant and pass-through contracts for awarded planning projects. - MPO staff prepared meeting agendas, meeting notices, minutes and agenda item background materials for TPC and TAC meetings during the 2018-2019 fiscal years, as well as annual workshops for TPC and TAC members in 2018 and 2019. - MPO staff maintained the 2018-2019 UPWP with amendments during the two-year period to reflect changes and additions to included projects and activities. - MPO staff distributed the MPO Transportation e-newsletter monthly "Region View". - Staff implemented a public outreach campaign for the 2045 Regional Transportation Plan to encourage public participation in the planning process by conducting public meetings around the region and collecting public comments on the plan. - Staff participated in meetings of the Association of Metropolitan Planning Organizations (AMPO), Texas Metropolitan Planning Organizations (TEMPO), National Association of Regional Councils (NARC), Texas Association of Regional Councils (TARC), Transportation Research Board (TRB), American Association of State Highway and Transportation Officials (AASHTO), ITS Texas and other transportation planning organizations. - Completed the APER for years 2018 and 2019. - Supported daily operations for the MPO in the areas of public outreach, program administration, office management, grant management, computer systems management, and quality control. - Technical Support offered to staff for computer distribution, inventory, meeting set ups, software, product assessments, and purchasing. - The implementation of electronic system (Agiloft) for the processing and storing of contract documentation.
+Shared system of filing and retrieving contracts and other important documentation.